Specialist care for jaw joint pain, clicking, and movement problems

 TMJ Management and Surgery Sydney

-The temporomandibular joint (TMJ) plays an essential role in talking, chewing, and daily function.
-Problems with this joint often called temporomandibular disorders (TMD) can cause pain, stiffness, or restricted movement.
+The Temporomandibular Joint (TMJ) plays an essential role in talking, chewing, and daily function.
+Problems with this joint often called Temporomandibular Disorders (TMD) can cause pain, stiffness, or restricted movement.
 For many patients, non-surgical options provide relief, while others may require surgery.

 With more than 15 years of specialist practice, Dr Kristian van Mourik provides comprehensive TMJ management at clinics in Bondi Junction and Lindfield.